-Postponing your wedding is probably one of the most frustrating and disappointing decisions you never imagined you would have to make.
-And it’s unfortunate how many couples in 2020 are having to make this decision.
-As an engaged wedding planner myself, I am able to sympathize with those couples, as I have had to postpone my own wedding in June.
-Since I was supposed to be getting married in the Florida Keys, the number one thing I was most concerned about were hurricanes, not a world-wide pandemic.
-If someone had told me back in March that my own wedding would be affected by COVID-19, I would have never believed them.
+Postponing your wedding is probably one of the most frustrating and disappointing decisions you will ever have to make and it’s unfortunate how many couples are having to make this decision.
+As an engaged wedding planner, I’m able to sympathize with couples who have had to postpone as I had to postpone my own wedding in the Florida Keys.
+I was more concerned about hurricanes, than a world-wide pandemic.
+If someone had told me back in March of 2020 that my own wedding would be affected by COVID-19, I would have never believed them.

-Everyday we receive new news about COVID-19 and it’s hard to say when this will be over and when life can finally go back to normal.
-All we can do right now is stay home, continue to social distance, and really just hope for the best.
-Deciding to postpone your wedding is not an easy one and I understand with wanting to hold out for as long as possible before you make your decision.
+Deciding to postpone your wedding is not an easy decision, and I understand with wanting to hold out for as long as possible.
 But in saying that, I recommend that all couples deciding to postpone their wedding, make this decision at least 2 months in advance.
-In my case, our original wedding date was scheduled for June 20th and my fiancé and I decided that we’d wait until after Easter to make our final decision, giving us a little over two months to reschedule everything.
+In my case, our original wedding date was scheduled for June 20th, 2020.
+My fiancé and I waited to make our final decision after Easter, which gave us a little over two months to reschedule everything.

 If you already have a planner, great!
 Your planner should be the first person you tell you’re postponing your wedding.
-Discuss with them their availability during the time you’re thinking of rescheduling.
-Either you or your planner can contact your venue and vendors about the change of date.
+Discuss with them their availability for the time you’re thinking of rescheduling.
+Your planner will contact your venue and vendors about your change of date.
 If you don’t have a planner, maybe consider getting one.
 Rescheduling your wedding can be an emotional and stressful process and when considering everything else that’s going on, you’ll appreciate the extra help.

-Once you’ve finalized everything with your planner, venue and vendors, make sure that your new date also works well with your bridal party.
-If everything is good, finalize the date and announce the change to your guests.
-Your guests will need to be informed well in advance, especially if they are coming from out of town, so they can make all the necessary changes.
-Papier June has a beautiful downloadable PDF you can email and Jes Married has an editable PDF you can print and mail out to your guests, contact your stationary artist to see if they are also offering a discount on any change the dates and new wedding invitations.
+Once you’ve finalized everything with your planner, venue and vendors, announce the change of date to your guests.
+Your guests will need to be informed well in advance, especially if they are coming from out of town.
+Papier June has a beautiful downloadable PDF you can email to your guests about the change.
+For one you can send in the mail, check out Jes Married for an editable PDF you can have printed.
+Also contact a local stationery artist to see if they’re offering any discounts on change the dates or new wedding invitations.